How to find the Matariki star cluster: Best times and locations

 Credit Great South

-On Friday 14 July, Aotearoa marks the second public holiday recognising Matariki, the Māori New Year.
+On Friday 28 June, Aotearoa marks the third year of our newest public holiday, recognising Matariki, the Māori New Year.

 Every year in the middle of winter, the Matariki star cluster rises, ushering in the Māori New Year.
 It represents a time to gather with whānau and friends, reflect on the past, honour the present and look forward to the future.